Asian Studies Days 2025 – Asia and Ukraine

 The Asian Studies Days registration form includes a section for travel grant applications.

-APPLICATION CLOSES on October 9, decisions announced on October 13.
+APPLICATION CLOSED on October 9, decisions announced on October 13.